Gathering Dreams

 But the first time I made this creamy vegan mushroom pasta, I almost had tears in my eyes.
 (Overdramatic, I know!).

-You see, I am really committed to a plant-based diet full of wholesome foods that are good for you.
+You see, I am really committed to a diet full of wholesome foods that are good for you.
 But sometimes, I also feel like I just want to eat something sinful.

 Many creamy vegan mushroom pasta recipes out there use coconut milk, but I just find the coconut flavor mixed with mushrooms overpowering.